harens/depythel/docs/source/analysis.rst

 deal with the resulting issue ticket requests.

-An example of this is from the open-source text editor `lite-xl <https://lite-xl.github.io/>`_, which this document was written in.
+An example of this is from the open-source text editor `lite-xl <https://lite-xl.github.io/>`_, which this document was (partly) written in.
 Some users were `having trouble with its lua dependency <https://github.com/lite-xl/lite-xl/issues/3>`_, since it required specifically version 5.2.
 It would then fail to build if it wasn't found:

 .. code-block:: console